Lindefor/CI-Server/README.md

 # CI-Server

-This is an example CI server implemented in Python
+This is an example CI server implemented in Python.